 1996-2006 Jeep Wrangler

 If you’re looking for a Wrangler for around $10,000, a low mileage 1996-2006 model from the Wrangler’s TJ generation is probably your safest bet.
 Like any Wrangler, the TJ is a little rough to live with day-to-day, but it offers mechanical simplicity and go-anywhere off-road capability.
-Right now on Autotrader, buyers looking for a $10,000 Wrangler have just under 500 options to peruse from the Wrangler’s TJ generation.
+Right now on Autotrader, buyers looking for a cheap Jeep Wrangler for sale should have plenty of options to peruse from the Wrangler’s TJ generation.
 Twenty of these are even the highly desirable Unlimited model, which has a 10-inch-longer wheelbase than the regular Wrangler.
 Find a Jeep Wrangler for sale

 2007-2011 Jeep Wrangler